tudelft3d/Energy_ADE/README.md

 # License

 The software resources available on this repository adopt the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).<br/>
-The documentation and the accompanying resources (e.g. the UML diagrams) are released under the Creative Commons License [CC BY-NC-SA 4.0](https://github.com/user-attachments/assets/e124ad94-256d-4a5e-a42c-8b52b2ea9728)
+The documentation and the UML diagrams are released under the Creative Commons License [CC BY-NC-SA 4.0](https://github.com/user-attachments/assets/e124ad94-256d-4a5e-a42c-8b52b2ea9728)

 # Citation